The Rise of Grocery Store Consultants in CRE: What Professionals Need to Know About the Growing Niche

 Key Details

-The discussion, initiated by a CRE professional identified as /u/irepresentprespa, raises valid questions about the growing consulting niche.
-The user noted seeing multiple self-described grocery store consultants on LinkedIn and questioned whether major chains like Kroger, Albertsons, and Walmart—which collectively operate over 10,000 stores nationwide—actually require outside expertise.
+The discussion raises valid questions about the growing consulting niche.
+A commenter noted seeing multiple self-described grocery store consultants on LinkedIn and questioned whether major chains like Kroger, Albertsons, and Walmart—which collectively operate thousands of stores nationwide—actually require outside expertise.

 Market Context

 The grocery consulting niche has emerged in response to several market shifts affecting CRE professionals and retailers alike.
-Traditional grocers face unprecedented pressure from discount chains like Aldi, which plans to open 800 new U.S. stores by 2028, and Amazon's expanding physical retail footprint through Whole Foods and Amazon Fresh concepts.
+Traditional grocers face pressure from discount chains like Aldi, which has announced significant U.S. expansion plans, and Amazon's expanding physical retail footprint through Whole Foods and Amazon Fresh concepts.

 These competitive dynamics have created demand for specialized expertise in areas like: